1990 Nebraska gubernatorial election: Results

 Polls conducted days before the May 15 election showed no clear winner in the Democratic primary: any of the four major candidates might have won.
 Further polling showed no clear outcome in hypothetical matchups between any of the four and Orr.

 Of the 363,778 registered Democrats in the state, 172,812, or 47.5%, voted in the primary; 166,744 of them cast ballots in the gubernatorial race.
 As the ballots were counted, Harris quickly fell behind the other three major candidates; in Lancaster County, on which he had counted heavily, he ran in third place, behind Hoppner and Nelson.
 Harris attributed his poor showing to the fact that he and Hoppner had split the pro-choice vote, and to Kerrey's late endorsement of Hoppner.
 Boyle led Hoppner in Douglas County by 11,000 votes, and until about midnight he held the lead; however, his support outside of the Omaha area was not strong, and he was forced to admit defeat soon thereafter.

 On the morning of May 16, Hoppner and Nelson were virtually tied, with only a few hundred votes between them, absentee ballots still to be counted, and a recount almost certain to be held, as required by state law for cases when two leading candidates were within one percentage point of one another.
 The recount in fact proved necessary; and so close was the contest that only on July 3, some 48 days after the election, was Nelson certified the winner, by a margin of 41 votes: 44,556 to Hoppner's 44,515.

 Lieutenant governor

 Under the state constitution as it existed in 1990, parties chose their nominees for governor and lieutenant governor in separate votes in the primary; the two nominees from each party then ran as a ticket in the general election.
-In the Democratic lieutenant-gubernatorial race, five candidates ran; the winner was Maxine Moul, a resident of Syracuse, who with her husband had owned Maverick Media, which published five newspapers and several shoppers.
-Moul received 29.9% of the vote cast; her closest competitor was Steve Wiitala of Omaha, formerly the Douglas County Election Commissioner and before that a member of the state legislature, who garnered 26.8% of the vote.
+In the Democratic lieutenant-gubernatorial race, five candidates ran; the winner was Maxine Moul.